-As usual, we will be restocking regularly, so stop by often to check out the fantastic selection!
-You’ll find a bounty of fiction, non-fiction, children’s books, YA, DVDs, audio books, and more!
-Topic categories include: Art, Biography, Cook Books, Gardening, Home Décor, US History, Global History, Spirituality & Philosophy, Maine & New England, Maritime, Essays & Short Stories, Nature, Pets, Poetry, How To, Travel Memoirs & Guides, and Christmas.
+We will continue to restock ALL of the categories regularly, so stop by often to check out the fantastic selection!
+You’ll find a bounty of fiction, non-fiction, children’s books, YA, DVDs, and more!
+Additional topic categories include: Art, Biography, Cook Books, Gardening, Home Décor, US History, Global History, Spirituality & Philosophy, Maine & New England, Maritime, Essays & Short Stories, Nature, Science, How To, Travel Memoirs & Guides.

 Book sales like this one are very important fundraisers for the library—and with most items on sale for $1 – $3, you can’t beat our prices!
 Buying gently used books is also environmentally friendly.
 Shopping locally helps keep our library and community strong, and we truly appreciate your support!